runawayhorse001/GenAI_Best_Practices/doc/source/prelim.rst

 Preliminary
 ===========

+.. admonition:: Chinese proverb

+	A journey of a thousand miles begins with a single step. – Lao Tzu

 In this chapter, we will introduce some math and NLP preliminaries which is highly used in Generative AI.